Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/public-talking-is-liberating-check-out-some-of-my-talks.md

   - developer
 ---

 I love to speak about my profession.
-I'm passionate about it, and it feels liberating to being fortunate to talk about it with great people.
+I'm passionate about it, and it feels liberating to be fortunate to talk about it with great people.

-Since starting my blogging journey I've been on a few talks and love to share these amazing talks with you.
+Since starting my blogging journey, I've been on a few talks and love to share these fantastic talks with you.

-Public talking is a liberator, it comes down to expressing your thoughts on topics, but not one-sided.
+Public talking is a liberator.
+It comes down to expressing your thoughts on topics, but not one-sided.
 It's often a two-way communication going on.

-The are multiple ways of public talking, for this article I'll drop the talks I've done which are podcasts and a Bootcamp.
+The are multiple ways of public talking.
+For this article, I'll drop the talks I've done: podcasts and a Bootcamp.

 ## JS Bits

-The first talk I've ever done was with [Bill Coloe](https://twitter.com/Cilly_Boloe), thanks again, Bill!
+The first talk I've ever done was with [Bill Coloe](https://twitter.com/Cilly_Boloe).
+Thanks again, Bill!

-Bill is also a developer at heart and he asked me for a general interview.
+Bill is also a developer at heart, and he asked me for a general interview.
 Of course, that's something I'm interested in.

-In this interview, we talk about blogging, JavaScript, and 3rd party tracking.
+We talk about Blogging, JavaScript, and 3rd party tracking in this interview.

 You can check out the full interview here: